ibm-cloud-architecture/refarch-kc-streams/python/containerSimulator/README.md

 date 5 days to exahust the data which is how long I think I have the ship to travel.

-Stop gap working toward a better simulator.
+This is the first simulator, Jerome has created his own so this will die.

+Updated to generate data on two MH topics: bluewaterShip, bluewaterContainer.
+This is hacky

+SimultorRun.sh invokes the jsonPlayback.py with fire data.

 - messageHub : jsonFile

 # Simulation Notes.
+The outside temp needs to come from the weather co.

-Currently the outside temp is determined by an hourly weather file that is passed to the containterFile.py.
-The plot below is partial plot of the simulation output.
+~~Currently the outside temp is determined by an hourly weather file that is passed to the containterFile.py.
+The plot below is partial plot of the simulation output.~~

 ![](ampTempOutsideTemp.jpg)